How to Play the Cajon: Everything You Need to Know

 There are many ways to use this versatile instrument.
 This blog will focus on helpful information about how to play the cajon and its various playing styles.

-The cajon is a box-shaped instrument played by percussively hitting the front and sides of the box to produce sounds using either your hands or fingers or an item such as a mallet or brush.
+The cajon is a box-shaped instrument played by percussively hitting its front and sides to produce sounds with your hands or fingers, or with an item such as a mallet or brush.
 Originating in Peru in the 1800s, it has seen a drastic increase in popularity, fabrication options, and styles in North America over the past 20+ years.

 With a smaller footprint and lighter sound than an acoustic drum set, it is becoming a perfect option for stages in small venues, acoustic-styled covers, lighter styles of music, and more!